alsmith151/SeqNado/docs/pipeline.md

   Pileup method: [deeptools/homer]: deeptools
   Do you want to make heatmaps? (yes/no) [no]: yes
-  Do you want to call peaks? (yes/no) [no]: yes
-  Peak caller: [lanceotron/macs/homer/seacr]: lanceotron Do you want to make a UCSC hub? (yes/no) [no]: yes UCSC hub directory: [seqnado_output/hub/]: seqnado_output/hub/
+  Do you want to call peaks? (yes/no) [no]: yes Generate consensus counts from Design merge column? (yes/no) [no]: yes Peak caller: [lanceotron/macs/homer/seacr]: lanceotron Do you want to make a UCSC hub? (yes/no) [no]: yes UCSC hub directory: [seqnado_output/hub/]: seqnado_output/hub/